mcandre/elements-of-commit-style/elementary_message_rules.md

 # Elementary Message Rules

 How you draft your commit messages can say a lot about your project.
 If you habitually `svn ci -m 'update'`, you might be working on a small, simple project.
 If you configure version control to launch your favorite text editor, you can affort to spend a few extra seconds improving your commit messages.

-Your future self will appreciate more disciplined, useful commit messages.
+Remember your audience, particuarly new and unfamiliar users.
+Avoid the Perl Pit in which your code changes a few months from now are illegible and you can't remember how you got there.
+Create a habit of explicit documentation and contextful commit messages, and your future self will appreciate it.

 ## Preserve context.